Mar 13, 2019

 - The second most important aspect to review is the backrest recline.
 As pregnancy progresses your abdomen will take up more space – obviously.
 But, here’s the thing: when we sit the space for our abdomen (and babe) gets severely restricted.
 This means that for a lot of women (especially me during my pregnancies) you will likely feel more pressure in your abdomen area and this can be very uncomfortable for many women.

 - Under ‘normal’ working conditions it’s recommended that the backrest is reclined between 95 and 115 degrees.
 However, this may not be enough room during pregnancy, especially the later stages.
 If your backrest is positioned at 90 degrees or ‘straight up’ try reclining it.
-If you don’t know how to do this, check out the Ultimate Chair Adjustment Guide eBook.

 - You should feel immediate relief by making this simple backrest adjustment.
-However, just reclining the backrest may not be enough for some women, and what I have found to work for me (especially during my twin pregnancy) was to incorporate short durations of standing too.
+However, just reclining the backrest may not be enough for some women, and what I have found to work for me (especially during my twin pregnancy) was to incorporate short duration of standing too.
 I’ll get into how to exactly do this in Part 3.

 - It’s good to know that leaning forward places the most pressure on your lower back, you’ll probably feel very cramped in your abdomen region and you may even feel discomfort over time.
 It’s something to avoid.